GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

 Yes!
 The ``args`` variable that is passed into the REPL and script environments contains all command line arguments that Glasgow sets up (including any defaults), along with a ``script_args`` member which contains anything after the first terminating ``--``.

+Of course you're also able to setup ``argparse`` or do whatever argument parsing you need to do --- see the `script args <https://github.com/GlasgowEmbedded/glasgow/blob/main/examples/script_args.py>`_ example.

 .. code:: console

     $ glasgow repl i2c-initiator -V 3.3 --pulls -- test me